Combined Chiefs of Staff: History

 The CCS usually held its meetings in Washington.
 The full CCS usually met only during the great wartime conferences on grand strategy, such as at Casablanca (see List of Allied World War II conferences).
 The meetings of heads of government at those conferences were designed to reach formal agreement on issues thoroughly staffed by the CCS.
 At the Casablanca Conference in January 1943, General Frank Maxwell Andrews was appointed commander of all United States forces in the European Theater of Operations.

 Although it was responsible to both the British and American governments, the CCS controlled forces from many different countries in all theaters, including the Pacific, India and North Africa.
 Representatives of allied nations were not members of the CCS but accepted procedure included consultation with "Military Representatives of Associated Powers" on strategic issues; see Pacific War Council.

 The end of the war left the status of the CCS uncertain.
 Although Marshall and some American military leaders favored retaining it or a similar organization, the majority of the American public and government favored abandoning the bilateral Anglo-American command structure in favor of either multilateral pacts such as the United Nations or a return to United States non-interventionism.
 Many Americans also disapproved of British imperialism.
 However, support for closer bilateral military integration rose due to the beginning of the Cold War, including the exposure of Soviet espionage in the United States.

 Much cooperation continued between the British and American militaries after the war including the Combined Chiefs of Staff structure, and it was used again during the Berlin Blockade of 1948.
 At the same time other major Western European countries increased their demands for representation in the CCS, as they all would all require American assistance in the event of a Soviet Armed Forces offensive into Western Europe.
 The formation of the North Atlantic Treaty Organization, which had a multilateral unified command between Anglo-America and Western Europe, eliminated the need for the CCS.
 The British government agreed to the dissolution of the CCS in exchange for closer cooperation with the United States Department of Defense in 1949.

 Present day

 Both the US Joint Chiefs of Staff and the UK's Chiefs of Staff Committee met as a "Combined Chiefs of Staff Committee" around March 2013, the first time since their World War II meetings.
-This was held in Washington DC.
+This was held in Washington, D.C.
 Subsequent meetings were held in London 2014 and in the National Defense University, May 2015.